MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-create-folders.md

 ms.reviewer: v-bholmes
 ---

-# Organize guides into folders in Dynamics 365 Guides
+# Create folders in Dynamics 365 Guides to organize your guides

-If you're an admin or an author for Microsoft Dynamics 365 Guides, you can organize guides into folders.
+If you're an admin or an author for Microsoft Dynamics 365 Guides, you can create folders to organize your guides.
 A folder can contain guides and subfolders, and each folder can be assigned an owner that is inherited by guides or subfolders in that folder.
 When you delete a folder, all items in that folder are also deleted.

 Folders are useful for managing groups of guides with the same permissions, such as guides for a specific team or product.
 Permissions assigned to folders do not give permissions to guides within those folders, however.